Global warming, an unleashing enemy shattering the ‘Temple of life’

 There is still hope because things could be turned around, as world leaders hold two major UN summits, where momentous decisions on the climate and extinction crisis would be taken to save nature.

-The United Nations (UN) Biodiversity Summit scheduled for October this year aims to end the extinction crisis with bold new protections for nature.
+The United Nations (UN) Biodiversity Summit scheduled in October this year aims to end the extinction crisis with bold new protections for nature.

 Then just a few weeks later, the global Climate Summit also remains the best chance to secure new commitments to avoid a climate catastrophe.